tromp/cuckoo/README.md

 that uses about (1/64+1/K) times the memory at roughly K times slowdown.
 I hope to soon implement his algorithm and verify this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off).
+By setting K>=64 in this algorithm, Cuckoo Cycle would remain tmto-hard, assuming that at least one bit per nonce is required.

 cuckoo
 ======